Table of Contents

 You’ve spent a couple of hours smashing out a super intense workout.
 You’ve slayed legs day, the endorphins are kicking in and you’re feeling pretty damn good about your session.
 Girl, you’ve put in all the hard work, now it’s time to lock in those gains with this guide to the anabolic window.

-We all know protein post-workout is key to building muscle, but there’s a whole lot more science to it than that, girl.
+We all know protein post-workout is key to building muscle, but there’s a whole lot more science to it than that.
 With the right know-how, you can optimize your muscle growth and repair for maximum gains and minimal muscle soreness.
-With the right nutrition you’ll be feeling stronger and be back in the gym sooner.
+That means you’ll feel stronger and be back in the gym sooner.

-If you’re something of a regular down at the gym, you’ll definitely have heard of the anabolic window during your time.
-It’s long been considered the key to maximize gains, however recent research might prove otherwise.
+As soon as you start taking protein to build muscle, there’s no doubt you will have heard of something called the anabolic window.
+It’s long been considered the key to maximizing gains, however recent research might prove otherwise.

 Before we get started, here’s exactly what you need to know:

 - Spacing your protein doses throughout the day and hitting your total intake is the most effective way to heighten muscle protein synthesis